 Synergy Neo2 Hybrid Multi-Mode Reader

-- Two lasers: laser for TRF, TR-FRET and laser-based Alpha detection
+- Two lasers: For TRF, TR-FRET and Alpha

 Download our Application Note to discover how combining MitoXpress and pH-Xtra reagents with BioTek plate readers provide sensitive detection methods, including advanced lifetime (µs) time-resolved fluorescence (TRF), for getting the most meaningful data out of your cell metabolism assays.

 QUBES: A Rapid Approach for Predicting the Stability of Proteins

 Cell Culture & Imaging Microplates